polifonia-project/stories/Carolina: Music Historian/Carolina#1_SourcesCrossAnalysis.md

 CQ9: Which were the first medium of performance of musical composition X?

 CQ10: Where was performed musical composition X for the first time?

-- This CQ10 concerns buildings (church, square, theaters) and is connected to the social function of Masses
+- This concerns architectural places such as buildings (church, square, theaters) and is connected to the social function of "Masses"

 CQ11: In which tonality was written the musical composition X for the first time?